Huhngoku/ADVOCATE/doc/Replay.md

 We want to be able to replay a program as it was recorded in a trace file.

 ## Usage
-The trace replay is currently not in the main branch jey, but in its separate `replay` and `replayDev` branches.

 To start the replay, add the following header at the beginning of the main function: